xuewyang/Fashion_Captioning/README.md

 I kept having bad results for CNN-C model, with all the generations in the val set be the same.
 I had the same issue when I tried to adopt from [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch).
 This never happened before when I ran the experiments for the ECCV paper.
 I really appreciate if anyone find the reason why this happened.
 # Dataset:
 To get the preprocessed data, use [this](https://drive.google.com/drive/folders/1cgdHt8AlBukmPhuSzUTPszYPXAYmg6gy?usp=sharing) or email: Xuewen Yang @ xuewen.yang@innopeaktech.com if you need the raw data.
+(The original data is unfortunately broken now.
+I still have them, keeping them in a hard drive.)

 For other issues, please create an issue on this repo.